We use Cookies. Read our Terms

 The Global Hunger Index (GHI) is a multidimensional measure that tracks hunger levels by combining indicators of undernourishment, child wasting, child stunting, and child mortality.
 Scored on a 100-point scale (where 0 = no hunger and 100 = extreme hunger), the GHI reflects the severity of food insecurity and malnutrition within a population.
 This indicator helps assess progress (or regression) in combating hunger and informs policies targeting food access, nutrition, and health systems.

-An analysis of the 2024 GHI was conducted for country groups, using population-weighted averages to account for each nation’s demographic size.
-This methodology ensures that larger populations disproportionately influence regional scores, providing a representative overview of hunger burdens.
+An analysis of the GHI was conducted for country groups using population-weighted averages to account for each nation’s demographic size.
+This methodology ensures that larger populations have a proportionally greater influence on regional scores, providing a representative overview of hunger burdens.
 Results reveal disparities in food security across regions, with insights into underlying causes (e.g., conflict, climate shocks, or economic instability).
-Data is sourced from the Global Hunger Index annual report (peer-reviewed and jointly published by Concern Worldwide and Welthungerhilfe).
+Data are sourced from the Global Hunger Index annual report (peer-reviewed and jointly published by Concern Worldwide and Welthungerhilfe).

 Source:

-- Global Hunger Index (GHI) 2024 Report, jointly published by Concern Worldwide and Welthungerhilfe, accessed April 10, 2025, https://www.globalhungerindex.org.
+- Global Hunger Index (GHI) 2024 Report, jointly published by Concern Worldwide and Welthungerhilfe, https://www.globalhungerindex.org.

 Discussion